ALKIcorp/ALKI-Corp-Banking-Sim/docs/README.md

   7. Patch `client.id` auto-increment (preconditioned) — fixes the `NULL not allowed for column "ID"` insertion error.
   8. Patch `client_transaction.id` auto-increment (preconditioned).
   9. Patch `investment_event.id` auto-increment (preconditioned).
-- How it runs: Because `spring-boot-starter-liquibase` is on the classpath, Spring Boot auto-configures `SpringLiquibase` at startup.
+- How it runs: Because `org.liquibase:liquibase-core` is on the classpath, Spring Boot auto-configures `SpringLiquibase` at startup.
 On application boot, Liquibase locks the DB, applies pending change sets, and logs to `PUBLIC.DATABASECHANGELOG`.
-No explicit code calls are required; configuration is implicit via the starter.
+No explicit code calls are required; configuration is implicit via the dependency.
 - DB location: H2 file at `./data/banking-sim.mv.db`.
 Only one process can hold the file lock at a time.
 - Resetting DB (dev): stop the app, delete `./data/banking-sim*`, restart to re-run migrations and reseed.
 - **Verifying Liquibase status**: Run `./gradlew test --tests ComponentHealthCheckTest.testLiquibaseAndDatabase --no-daemon` to see detailed Liquibase verification including connection status, applied changesets, and table existence checks.